 - 43. Pupils and staff have individual school network logins, email addresses and storage folders on the server.
-Staff and pupils are regularly reminded of the need for password security. - 44.
-All pupils and members of staff should: - use a strong password (usually containing eight characters or more, and containing upper and lower case letters as well as numbers), which should be changed every [3] months; - not write passwords down; and - should not share passwords with other pupils or staff.
+Staff and pupils are regularly reminded of the need for password security.
+Pupils only need to change their account passwords if their accounts become compromised. - 44.
+All members of staff should: - use a strong password (usually containing eight characters or more, and containing upper and lower case letters as well as numbers), which should be changed regularly; - not write passwords down; and - should not share passwords with other pupils or staff.